So, you’re hosting a party for 4th of July. This is a huge step for all of you grillers out there.

 The best addition that BBQ sauce brings is its sweetness.
 This sweetness really compliments the spiciness of the jalapeños in my Bacon Wrapped BBQ Jalapeño Poppers recipe.

-I like to add BBQ sauce to my jalapeño poppers because it is smoky, sweet and caramelizes the outside layer.
+I like to add BBQ sauce to my jalapeño poppers because it is smoky, sweet, and caramelizes the outside layer.
+Grilled Jalapeno Poppers taste best when paired up with the sauce.

 Well, your answer is here!
 Try my new Bacon Wrapped BBQ Jalapeño Poppers.
 These crispy and sweet favorites are super easy to make and will definitely be a conversation starter.